 - Go to an art supply store and get something weird to make art with.
 Try encaustic wax.
 Scribble with it and then watercolor on top.

 - Go to a hardware store and get something even weirder to make art with.
+Maybe even getting a table saw and doing a huge project will make your creative juices flow.
 I made this necklace with nylon from Aubuchon’s.

 - Switch media completely.
 Macrame?
 Wood burning?

 - Press on your closed eyes and draw the shapes you see.

 - Call someone and doodle on something while you talk to them.